-10.1 The system will provide a degree of protection against rain ingress.
-However, care should be taken to ensure that substrate walls are adequately weathertight prior to the application of the system.
-The insulation system must only be installed where there is no sign of dampness on the inner surface of the substrate other than those caused solely by condensation.
+- 10.1 The system will provide a degree of protection against rain ingress.
+Care should be taken to ensure that walls are adequately weathertight prior to application of the system.
+The system must only be installed where there are no signs of dampness on the inner surface of the substrate other than those caused solely by condensation. - 10.2 Designers and installers should take particular care in detailing around openings, penetrations and movement joints to minimise the risk of rain ingress. - 10.3 The guidance given in BRE Report BR 262: 2002 should be followed in connection with the weathertightness of solid wall constructions.
+The designer should select a construction appropriate to the local wind-driven index, paying due regard to the design detailing, workmanship and materials to be used.

-- 10.2 Designers and installers should take particular care in detailing around openings, penetrations and movement joints to minimise the risk of rain ingress. - 10.3 The guidance given in BRE Report BR 262: 2002 should be followed in connection with the weathertightness of solid wall constructions.
-The designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used. - 10.4 At the top of walls, the system should be protected by an adequate coping, overhang or other detail designed for use with this type of system (see section 16).
+10.4 At the top of walls, the system should be protected by a coping, adequate overhang or other detail designed for use with these types of system (see section 16).